How Do Mushrooms Reproduce

-Knowing how mushrooms reproduce will invariably help you to provide them with the best growing conditions and also maintain and/or improve the quality of your strains as they grow.
+Knowing about mushroom reproduction will invariably help you to provide them with the best growing conditions and also maintain and/or improve the quality of your strains as they grow.

 Green thumb Gardener occasionally links to product and/or services offered by vendors to assist you with all your gardening needs.
 Some of these may be affiliate links, meaning we earn a small commission if items are purchased.

-Mushrooms are the outer fleshy fruits produced by some fungi.
+Mushrooms are the outer fleshy fruiting body produced by some fungal mycelium.